liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/05-content-page-propagation.markdown

     | propagation from the Control Panel.
 You can learn more about this
     | [here](/docs/7-2/frameworks/-/knowledge_base/f/managing-fragments-and-collections#propagating-fragment-changes-automatically).
     | It's recommended to only leverage this functionality during testing, as
-    | automatic propagation on the production environment can cause unintended
+    | automatic propagation on the sharepointion environment can cause unintended
     | consequences.

     Changes to existing `editable` fields are not propagated since this